kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 After introducing Gardener cluster provisioning through the Kyma CLI in the previous release, in this release, we added the official documentation for this feature.
 The instructions for provisioning a Gardener cluster on GCP or Azure are now based on Kyma CLI.
 Check it out in [this](https://kyma-project.io/docs/1.9/root/kyma/#installation-install-kyma-on-a-cluster-prepare-the-cluster) document under the **Gardener** tab.

-### Tiller now keeps a finite number of revisions
+### Finite number of revisions in Tiller

-Up until now, Tiller kept an infinite number of revisions.
+Until now, Tiller kept an infinite number of revisions.
 This resulted at times in Helm not being able to upgrade charts after many retries.
 Setting a limit to the number of revisions, resolved these issues.
-Another advantages of keeping only a few revisions is lower memory consumption for controllers listening on ConfigMap resources and simply fewer resources for Kubernetes to manage.
+Another advantage of keeping only a few revisions is lower memory consumption for controllers listening on ConfigMap resources and fewer resources for Kubernetes to manage.

 ## Monitoring